+NUDI4245A and NUDI4245B jointly comprise of 10 weeks of professional practice in the setting across the year.
 Jointly these courses develop students' dietetic practice competencies to entry level standard in accordance with the professional requirements of the Dietitians Association of Australia.
 This consists of 10 weeks of clinical placements within a dietetic department.
-There is no face-to-face teaching on campus but workshops and tutorials will be offered.
-Student attendance is optional but recommended.
+There is a transitioning to practice workshop as well as 1 online session.
+Student attendance at the workshop is optional but recommended.
 Materials will be available on the course Blackboard site for those unable to attend due to placement.

-|Objectives||At completion of NUDI4245A and NUDI4245B, students will be able to demonstrate:|
+On successful completion of the course students will be able to:

 1. Knowledge sufficient to ensure safe practice as per DAA National Competency Standards for Entry-Level Dietitians (NCSELD) as they apply to the clinical/acute care setting.

 2. Competence in the collection, organisation and assessment of data relating to the health and nutritional status of individuals and groups as per DAA NCSELD.

 3. Competence in the management of nutrition care for individuals as per DAA NCSELD.

 4. An organised, professional and ethical approach to work as per DAA NCSELD.

 - Application of nutrition and dietetic knowledge in clinical practice.